Web CMP

 Example:

-Forge a deny consentstring and return it to all vendors, without saving it as a user legitimate consent.
-This is useful to prevent unhonorable vendors from assuming lack of consent is one.
-This WONT hide the UI.
+Generate a deny consent string and return it to all vendors without storing it as a valid user consent.
+This helps prevent non-compliant vendors from interpreting the absence of consent as granted.
+This will NOT hide the UI.

 Argument